University of Minnesota Marching Band: History

 On February 4, 2018, the Minnesota Marching Band performed alongside Justin Timberlake in the halftime show of Super Bowl LII.
 The band was featured in Timberlake’s R&B hit “Suit & Tie”, and performed additional choreography and drill during “Mirrors" and the show’s finale, "Can't Stop the Feeling!".

 Members of the band and the University of Minnesota Dance Team performed with the Jonas Brothers in concert at the Minneapolis Armory during the NCAA Division I Men's Basketball Final Four on April 6, 2019.
 The band joined the pop-rock group onstage for the finale of their newly-released single "Cool".

-In March of 2022, 30 members of the Minnesota Marching Band traveled to Dubai in the United Arab Emirates for the World Expo 2020.
+In March 2022, 30 members of the band traveled to Dubai in the United Arab Emirates for the World Expo 2020.
 The purpose of the trip was to perform as representatives on behalf of the University and the United States to generate excitement for Minnesota's bid to host Expo 2027 in Bloomington, MN.
 On the trip, the band played at numerous events, including a parade around the Expo for USA National Day, in front of the USA Pavilion, as well as for the United States ceremony.
-High-level audience members included Secretary of Commerce, Gina Raimondo, as well as other dignitaries of the U.S. and UAE.
+High-level audience members included Secretary of Commerce Gina Raimondo, as well as other dignitaries of the U.S. and UAE.
 The group also reached citizens from over 190 countries across the world.

-In May of 2022, members of the band played the Minnesota Rouser and Battle Hymn of the Republic at a memorial for Former Vice President Walter Mondale at Northrop Auditorium.
-The Mondale family requested the band be there, as the former Vice President was a Gopher alum and strong supporter of the University.
-At the memorial, the band performed following speeches from supporters of the program, including Governor Tim Walz, and Senators Amy Klobuchar and Tina Smith.
-In addition to the hundreds of high-level attendees, the band joined President Joe Biden in wrapping up the memorial service.
+In May 2022, members of the band played the Minnesota Rouser and Battle Hymn of the Republic at a memorial for Former Vice President Walter Mondale at Northrop Auditorium.
+The Mondale family requested the band be there, as the former Vice President was a University of Minnesota alum and supporter of the University.
+At the memorial, the band performed following speeches from supporters of the program, including Governor Tim Walz and Senators Amy Klobuchar and Tina Smith.
+In addition to the hundreds of high-level attendees, the band joined President Joe Biden in concluding the memorial service.

+On December 5, 2024, the band participated in a promotional event featuring Timothée Chalamet for the film A Complete Unknown, performing two of Bob Dylan's works.

 Women in the Band

-When it was originally formed, the band consisted of exclusively males.
+When it was originally formed, the band consisted of exclusively men.
 Women were first allowed to perform with the band in 1943-1945, when they were allowed to "fill in" for male members of the band that were serving in World War II.
 In 1950, a "Women's division" of the band was created, which lasted for several years.
 Women were allowed to be full members of the band in 1972 following the passage of Title IX.
 Molly Watters was selected in 2006 as the first female Drum Major in the history of the band.
-Julia White was selected to be the second female drum major in 2021.
 In July 2016, Betsy McCann was named the director of the band, becoming the first female director in the history of the band, and of all marching bands in the Big Ten Conference.